 Featured in Breakdowns of 1937

-Played at the parade celebrating Lindbergh's flight See more
+Played at the ceremony before the China Clipper's initial Pacific flight See more